GabeScott/standard-works-vault/General Conference/2005 October - Sacrifice Is a Joy and a Blessing.md

 Today we are not likely to be asked to make such a big sacrifice as giving up our lives, but we can see many examples of Saints who make painful sacrifices to keep their faith and testimonies alive.
 Maybe it is more difficult to make the small sacrifices in our daily lives.
 For instance, it could be regarded as a small sacrifice to keep the Sabbath day holy, to read the scriptures daily, or to pay our tithing.
 But these sacrifices cannot be easily made unless we have the mind and the determination to make the sacrifices that are needed to be able to keep those commandments.

 As we make these small sacrifices, we are compensated by more blessings from the Lord.
-King Benjamin said, “And ye are still indebted unto him, and are, and will be, forever and ever” (Mosiah 2:24).
+King Benjamin said, “And ye are still indebted unto him, and are, and will be, forever and ever” ([[Mosiah 2.24|Mosiah 2:24]]).
 And, as he did with his own people, King Benjamin encourages us so that we will receive more blessings as we continue to obey the Lord’s word.

 I think that the very first blessing coming from sacrifice is the joy that we can feel when we pay the price.
 Perhaps the very thought that the sacrifice itself could be a blessing becomes a blessing.
 When we have that kind of thought and feel the joy, we might have received a blessing already.